spaspalakis/jotne-server/README.md

 + --search  #Pattern you want to search

 ***
+For example:

-For example: Upload an image to the server
+Upload an image to the server
 > python3 main.py --post --path ./images/goats_2_fr0050.jpg

+Download images from the server
+> python3 main.py --get --search goats_2_fr0094.jpg